Video Recording Instructions:

-- Your video recordings must clearly show your face and most of your upper body.
+- Your video recordings must clearly show your face and most of your body from the knees upward.**

-- You must sing with a live accompanist, who is not your teacher, in your video entries.
+- You may sing with a live pianist, your teacher, or recorded accompaniment in your video entries.

-- Accompanists must play from legal publications that are compliant with the NATS Copyright Policy.
+- Accompanists must play from authorized copies that are compliant with the NATS Copyright Policy.